-Nearly all doctoral students and some master's students serve as Graduate Employees (GEs) during their studies because this program places a strong emphasis on training candidates to be effective teachers.
+Most doctoral students and some master's students serve as Graduate Employees (GEs) during their studies because this program places a strong emphasis on training candidates to be effective teachers.
 There are several types of fellowships available, including research and editorial assistance and for combined responsibilities; however, most GEs involve teaching assistance.
 Initial GE assignments for teaching are made by matching students' intellectual and professional backgrounds with needs in the SOJC's schedule.
-As GEs become more familiar with the curriculum and also enhance their areas of knowledge, they are strongly encouraged to consult with their advisors and the graduate director about new assignments that will diversify their teaching portfolios.
-Every effort will be made to accommodate reasonable requests and to provide more than one GE experience.
-However, usually not all requests can be granted-or granted at one time-because of scheduling difficulties or multiple requests for the same course.
-Note that doctoral students' GE requests generally have priority over master's students' requests.
+As GEs become more familiar with the curriculum and also enhance their areas of knowledge, they are strongly encouraged to consult with their advisors and the Doctoral Program Director about new assignments that will diversify their teaching portfolios.
+Every effort will be made to accommodate reasonable requests and to provide varied GE experiences.
+However, not all requests can be granted because of scheduling difficulties or multiple requests for the same course.
+Note that doctoral students' GE requests generally have priority over master's students'

+requests.

-Regardless of course assignment, GEs are encouraged to work closely with faculty supervisors to identify what the GE will assist with, including expanding the curriculum and/or in giving guest lectures.
+Regardless of course assignment, GEs are encouraged to work closely with faculty supervisors to identify what the GE will assist with, including expanding the curriculum and/ or in giving guest lectures.
 Of course, these initiatives should be taken within the hours agreed to in the GE contract.
-The SOJC makes an effort to provide interested candidates with an opportunity to be the primary instructor for a course during his or her residency in the program.
+The SOIC makes an effort to provide interested candidates with an opportunity to be the primary instructor for a course during his or her residency in the program.
 This is not a guarantee, however, and is based in large part on the doctoral candidate's performance in assisting classes and in his or her program of study.
 The faculty must have ample evidence that the candidate is ready to be a primary course instructor.
 Additionally, all undergraduate teaching assignments are based on an evaluation of the overall needs of the undergraduates in the program.
 A qualified doctoral student will be assigned a class when there is a need for the class and the doctoral student's services are not otherwise needed for teaching assistance.

-All doctoral students assigned to teach classes are also assigned faculty mentors who can help with course preparation and with questions and problems that may arise Doctoral candidates are asked to delineate their teaching goals when they develop their program statements in spring of their first year (due May 1).
+All doctoral students assigned to teach classes are also assigned faculty mentors who can help with course preparation and with questions and problems that may arise Doctoral students are asked to delineate their teaching goals when they develop their program statements in spring of their first year.
 Candidates should work closely with advisors to evaluate their teaching experience thus far and establish realistic goals for obtaining additional experience in preparation for faculty positions.
 Following the approval of the program statement, candidates are urged to communicate frequently with their advisors and the graduate director, to assure that teaching goals are honored, as feasible in the schedule.
 It is important to emphasize that doctoral candidates vary greatly in their preparation to teach undergraduate courses offered in our program as well as in their desire to teach.
 Some come to the program with substantial teaching and/or professional experience, whereas others have had very little.
 Some have had substantial experience, but not in areas of need in our program.
 Some with substantial teaching experience choose to focus their attention primarily on research, as they do not need to enhance their teaching portfolios.

-Hence, GE assignments and decisions about primary course instructors are necessarily individualistic.
-The graduate director, the graduate affairs committee and the associate dean make every effort to be fair and to maximize doctoral students' opportunities to grow as teachers, while also making appropriate assignments and considering resource constraints.
+Hence, GE assignments and decisions about becoming primary course instructors are necessarily individualistic.
+The doctoral director and SOJC staff and other leadership make every effort to be fair and to maximize doctoral students' opportunities to grow as teachers, while also making appropriate assignments and considering resource constraints.